Tauba Auerbach

-Tauba Auerbach (born 1981 in San Francisco, California) is a visual artist working in many disciplines including painting, artists' books, sculpture and weaving.
-They live and work in New York.
+Tauba Auerbach (born 1981) is a visual artist working in many disciplines including painting, artists' books, sculpture, and weaving who lives and works in New York.

 Early life and education

 Auerbach grew up in San Francisco, California, the child of theater designers.
-They apprenticed and worked as a sign painter at New Bohemia Signs in San Francisco from 2002–2005.
+They apprenticed and worked as sign painters at New Bohemia Signs in San Francisco from 2002–2005.

 Work

 A life-long student of math and physics, Auerbach's work contends with structure and connectivity on the microscopic to the universal scale.
 “Engaging a variety of media, ranging from painting and photography to book design and musical performance, Auerbach explores the limits of our structures and systems of logic (linguistic, mathematical, spatial) and the points at which they break down and open up onto new visual and poetic possibilities".

 Notable work

-Text and Language based work
+Text and language-based work

 In their first solo exhibition, Auerbach showed a series of text-based drawings that explored various linguistic systems including calligraphy, Morse code, semaphore signals, the Ugaritic alphabet and Alexander Melville Bell's visible speech.